 Туре Information CPT/HCPCS Use specific CPT or HCPCS codes.
-Avoid the use of non-specific or "catch-all" codes (i.e. 99070) unless required by HHSC.
+Avoid the use of non-specific or "catch-all" codes (i.e. 99070) unless required by HHS.
 Use the most current CPT or HCPCS codes according to Texas Medicaid guidelines.
 Diagnosis Codes Use current diagnosis codes and code to the highest level of specificity available.
 Accident Claims Attach liability carrier disposition or accident details/supporting documentation if no liability carrier is involved.
+Paper Ambulance Paper ambulance claims require "to" and "from" destination (full address) on box 32.